 Here’s a look at some amazing single speed wheelsets out in the market:

-Here are the most used and recommended fixie rims of 2019
+Here are the most used and recommended fixie rims:

 1. Retrospec Mantra 700c Deep V Fixed-Gear/Single-Speed Wheelset [ Lightweight ]